masher92/GEOG_5790/Practical6-XML/ReadMe.md

 XML is a data format based around text; as such, it is both human and machine readable.
 The text is "marked up" using angle brackets (<>) which define what the text relates to.
 XML must comply to certain syntactical standards.
-There are various XML schemas which dictate constraints for formatting of XML documents.
-XML can be validated against these schema for validity.
+There are various XML schemas which dictate constraints for formatting of XML documents against which XML files can be validated.

 Two of the most popular schemas are:
 * Document Type Defintion (DTD)